 We decided that the long wait was more painful than the long drive and we wanted a breeder we felt good with, so we knew we would get a healthy puppy.

 Training Bernedoodle Puppies

-When she was small we put towels down for her to sleep on so they were easy to clean, but she LOVES anything we keep in the kennel – she honestly treats it like a baby blanket and drags it out to lay on, so we ended up giving her a blanket at about 7 months old.
+When she was small we put towels down for her to sleep on so they were easy to clean.
+She LOVES anything we keep in her kennel.
+She treats towels like a baby blanket and drags it out to lay on, so we ended up giving her a blanket at about 7 months old.